How to Access Mac Files from Windows 7

 Step-2

-Right click on desktop and create a “New Folder”, put your all stuff in it that you want to share with Windows 7 (Instead of desktop you can create this folder some other place as you want).
+Right-click on the desktop and create a “New Folder,” put your all stuff in it that you want to share with Windows 7 (Instead of desktop you can create this folder some other place as you wish).

 Create a new folder macShared folder